microsoft/MixedRealityToolkit-Unity/Documentation/CrossPlatform/LeapMotionMRTK.md

     > [!NOTE]
     > On import of the Leap Core Assets, test directories are removed and 10 assembly definitions are added to the project.
 Make sure Visual Studio is closed.
     - If using Unity 2018.4.x
         - After the Leap Motion Core Assets import, navigate to **Assets/LeapMotion/**, there should be a LeapMotion.asmdef file next to the Core directory.
 If the asmdef file is not present, go to the [Leap Motion Common Errors](#leap-motion-has-not-integrated-with-mrtk).
-If the file is present, go to step 3.
+If the file is present, go to the next step.

-    - If using Unity 2019.3.x, go to step 3.
+    - If using Unity 2019.3.x, go to the next step

 1. Adding the Leap Motion Data Provider
     - Create a new Unity scene